-The Governing Boards role with the Executive Head and Head of School is to ensure that Heronshaw continues to provide an outstanding education to all our children.
-Part of being an Outstanding school is having an active and involved Governing Board and we are always keen to welcome new members or provide more detail about what we do.
-If you would like to know more about being a member of the Governing Board please ask at reception as we are very keen to bring new members on board.
+The Governing Boards role with the Executive Head and Head of School is to ensure that Heronshaw continues to provide an excellent education to all our children.
+Part of being a Good school is having an active and involved Governing Board and we are always keen to welcome new members or provide more detail about what we do.
+If you would like to know more about being a member of the Governing Board, please ask at the office as we are very keen to bring new members on board.

 I look forward to meeting you and want to wish you and your child every success at Heronshaw School.

 Would you like to join our governing body?

 We need new governors and parents governors to join our team.
 Please speak to either Kirsty Outtram (Head of School) or Jess Elford (Chair of Governors) if you are interested to now more.

 The role of the school governor and governing bodies

 Governors are a vibrant group of committed volunteers that represent and reflect the community of the school (parents, school colleagues and our wider community).
 Our governors are a key part of the strategic leadership of the school.